tigger1005/uni_arm_sim/README.md

 # uni_arm_sim
-This project is used as an template for the Unicorn Engine to simulate an ARM Cortex M processor.
+This project is used as a template for the Unicorn Engine to simulate an ARM Cortex M processor.
 It includes a C project in the "content" folder which is loaded into the simulation.
 The framework mocks a Serial IO peripheral.
 Additionaly it includes sample codings for Read & Write to the simulated Serial IO peripheral registers.